EllyLoel/ellyloel.com/src/input/content/blog/I Dropped Out of My Computer Science Degree to Learn Coding.md

    - I got to chat and ask lots of questions to the CEO and the head of the tech team.
 8. Reference check
    - They contacted and chatted to my reference.
-9. Offer :tada:
+9. Offer {% emoji "🎉", "Party popper." %}

 ## What you know now that you wished back then

 I wish I knew that I didn't need to go to university.
-That would have saved me about $10,000 in debt :smiling_face_with_tear:.
+That would have saved me about $10,000 in debt {% emoji "🥲", "Smiling face with tear" %}.
 I wish I knew that you didn't need a degree to be a web developer, it's not like we're doctors or lawyers where you need to have the degree.
 I really wish I knew that being self taught was a completely acceptable way to get into this industry.

 I also wish I knew how important building projects to showcase your abilities and knowledge is.
 I did build a few projects while completing the Frontend Developer Career Path but I wish I had built more personal projects, as people always say, build projects that fill your own needs.